-Over the past decade, public awareness has been raised about the need for regulatory boards to assure continuing competence of licensees.
+Public awareness has been raised about the need for regulatory boards to assure continuing competence of licensees.
 The Task Force on Healthcare Workforce Regulations of the Pew Health Professions Commission released in 1995 their recommendations for changing how health care professions, including nursing, were regulated.
 They recommended determining continuing competence as a regulatory board function.
 The Citizens Advocacy Center, a public policy organization located in Washington, D.C., has also given similar advice.
 In 2000, the Institute of Medicine published a report, To Err is Human, which included a recommendation for health professional licensing bodies to determine licensees’ competence and knowledge.

 The Board of Nursing determines minimum competency to practice nursing upon entry into practice.
 Entry-level competence is met by successful completion of an approved program of education and passing the national licensure exam (NCLEX).
-Prior to 2006, however, license renewal did not require any verification of the applicant’s continuing competency to practice.

 Definition of Continuing Competence:

 Continuing Competence is the ongoing application of knowledge and the decision-making, psychomotor, and interpersonal skills expected of the licensed nurse within a specific practice setting resulting in nursing care that contributes to the health and welfare of clients served.